mbooser/CRUDdyWeather/README.md

 ________________________________________________________________________________________________________

 Known Issues
-Form incorrectly Parses Enum from form >> Disabled Values besides current Data layer incomplete >> All data currently stored in memory.
+Form incorrectly Parses Enum from form >> Disabled Values besides current;
+Data layer incomplete >> All data currently stored in memory;
-Detail View not called correctly >> Removed from cleaned copy of the codebase.
+Detail View not called correctly >> Removed from cleaned copy of the codebase/

 ________________________________________________________________________________________________________